 - Don’t acknowledge that you have taken alcohol or drugs

-Though it is illegal to drive a vehicle under the influence of prescription drugs your Pittsburgh Drugs Lawyer would try and prove -
+Though it is illegal to drive under the influence of prescription drugs your drugged driving lawyer would try and prove -

 - You weren’t behind the wheel of the vehicle